anza-xyz/solana-pay/SPEC.md

 If any signature except a signature for the `account` in the request is expected, the wallet must reject the transaction as **malicious**.

-The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.

 The application may also include an optional `message` field in the response body:
 ```html
 {"message":"<message>","transaction":"<transaction>"}